In order to be irreplaceable one must always be different – Coco Chanel

 Create a List of Potential USPs

-Once you’ve carried out the above research, you should have discovered several potential USPs.
+Once you’ve carried out your research, you’ll likely have a list of discovered and potential USPs.

-Write each one down and then evaluate them to see how well they fit the following concerns:
+Write each one down and then evaluate them to see how well they answer these questions:

 - Is this USP genuinely unique?
 If not, can you modify it to create a better angle?